huseyin33/tool_requirement_celestia/README.md

 `go mod tidy` to get the required packages

 # Fourth Step.
 `go run main.go` you need to leave it open while you are using website.
 If you Close it you will not be able to get any data.
+You can run the command `screen -S tool` to keep it running continuously.
+After running the command, you can press CTRL+A+D to detach and leave it running in the background.

 ## You can watch the guide.
 https://github.com/huseyin33/tool_requirement_celestia/assets/72567591/a40432f9-417f-4579-aa38-18d03bac0728